goharbor/harbor/docs/user_guide.md

 2. If your pod references an image under private project, you need to create a secret with the credentials of user who has permission to pull image from this project, for details refer to: https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/

 ## Manage Helm Charts
-Helm charts is a good way to package, share and use software built for Kubernetes.
-From version 1.6.0, Harbor is upgraded to be a composite cloud-native registry, which supports both image management and helm charts management.
-The charts are also isolated by projects and controlled by RBAC access control system.
+[Helm](https://helm.sh) is a package manager for [Kubernetes](https://kubernetes.io).
+Helm uses a packaging format called [charts](https://docs.helm.sh/developing_charts).
+Since version 1.6.0 Harbor is now a composite cloud-native registry which supports both container image management and Helm charts management.
+Access to Helm charts in Harbor is controlled by [role-based access controls (RBAC)](https://en.wikipedia.org/wiki/Role-based_access_control) and is restricted by projects.

 ### Manage Helm Charts via portal
 #### List charts